Jeffrey R. "Jeff" Wolfe, Schell Bray PLLC, Greensboro

 Prior to law school, Lizzie was a professional rider and equestrian trainer, and was one of the youngest riders to compete at the Rolex Kentucky Three Day Event CCI 4*.
 Lizzie has particular insight into athlete sponsorship agreements, syndications, partnerships, and boarding and training agreements.

-Andrew D. Steffensen is an associate of Schell Bray PLLC in Greensboro.
-His practice areas are general corporate, private equity, mergers and acquisitions, corporate governance, venture capital, securities regulation, taxation, and pass-through entities.
-He represents a wide range of clients in complex business transactions and has interest and experience in entity selection and formation, mergers and acquisitions, private equity, and general corporate matters.
+Andrew D. Steffensen is a Member of Schell Bray PLLC in Greensboro.
+He represents a wide range of clients in complex business transactions.
+He has interest and experience in entity selection and formation, mergers and acquisitions, private equity, trademarks, and general corporate matters.

-Andrew received his B.S., summa cum laude, and M.S., with high honors, in Accounting from East Carolina University and his J.D. from William & Mary Law School.
-In addition to Andrews's legal knowledge and experience, he has passed the North Carolina CPA exam, which is particularly useful when advising clients in connection with the financial aspects of business transactions.
+Andrew earned his B.S., summa cum laude, and M.S., with high honors, in Accounting from East Carolina University and his J.D. from William & Mary Law School.
+In addition to his legal knowledge and experience, he has passed the North Carolina CPA exam, which is particularly useful when advising clients in connection with the financial aspects of business transactions.

 Jeffrey R. "Jeff" Wolfe is of Special Counsel with Schell Bray PLLC in Winston-Salem.
 He focuses his practice on all stages of the for-profit and non-profit business cycle, including entity formation, raising capital, daily contract needs, and strategic exits.
 He has advised companies of every size, from early-stage startups and small consulting companies to large public companies, on matters including complex mergers and acquisitions and private and public equity offerings.